This figure skater set a world record with a routine about 'clinical death'

 (CNN)In case you missed it, there was some seriously good Olympic figure skating this weekend.
 Sure, yes, Adam Rippon is a national delight and Mirai Nagasu's mind-blowing triple axel was the thing of Olympic dreams, but let's not forget that an 18-year-old Russian figure skater also rolled out a short program with the theme of "clinical death."

-Yep, if you were watching NBC's enhanced coverage of the events, you were treated to the fun trivia that Medvedeva "said that her short program is about 'the flight of the soul' as it leaves someone's body at the point of 'clinical death.'"
+Yep, if you were watching NBC's enhanced coverage of the events, you were treated to the fun trivia that Evgenia Medvedeva "said that her short program is about 'the flight of the soul' as it leaves someone's body at the point of 'clinical death.'"

 Festive!
 Apparently souls get a pass through the bedazzler before fleeing this mortal realm.